olim88/Dastan/README.md

 # config
 there is a config toml file to configure the modification to the base game on and off by changing the bool.

+# dependencies
+- pyqt6
+- python version higher than 3.11 (tomlib is needed)

 # Example images